 Whether you’re using a terpene blend or an isolate, they’re pretty potent.
 So potent that you MUST dilute them before using them.

 If you’re still figuring out your measurements, then it’s always best to follow this rule, “start low and go slow.”
 Start with a 1% concentration and slowly add more until you’re happy with the result.

 Solubility is how well a substance can dissolve in a solvent.
 And that’s important here because terpenes are oils.
 As a general rule of thumb, terpenes dissolve well in oils and alcohol.
 For any other products like edibles, drinks and other foods, you should use water-soluble terpenes.

-To any product formulation you want!
+If you’re wondering what types of products might benefit from terpenes, you have nothing to fear.
+Honestly, just about every product can benefit from terpenes in some way!
 That’s kind of the beauty of it.
-Maybe you want to make your own line of skin care products, or perhaps you want to dive into the culinary arts with a terpene twist.
+Maybe you want to make your own line of skincare products, or perhaps you want to dive into the culinary arts with a terpene twist.
 Here are just a few ideas…

 But before jumping into the world of terpenes, remember how powerful they are.
 Our terpenes are incredibly pure and, as such, are incredibly concentrated.
 Using them without diluting them is very dangerous, so always use caution.

 If you have questions about using our terpenes in your products then feel free to contact us with questions!
 We’re always excited to hear from people who love terpenes as much as we do.

 And don’t forget to give us a shoutout on Instagram and tell us how you’ve been using our terpenes!
 Who knows, we may get inspired and decide to feature you on our page ;)